-- You have a duplicate account, which we don't allow.
+- You have a duplicate account with WorldRemit.

 - Following our initial checks including KYC (Know Your Customer), your account might have been temporarily blocked before we complete verification of your account.

-We understand that this sudden block is hugely inconvenient.
+We understand that a sudden block is hugely inconvenient.
 We explain this further in section 5 of our Terms and Conditions.

 If your account was disabled, please contact us, so we can help you get it sorted.

 Can I use a credit card with WorldRemit?

 To pay for your transfer, you can use debit or credit cards issued by Visa, Mastercard or Maestro.
 However, some credit card issuers might charge you a cash advance fee for the payment.

 A cash advance is a fee for withdrawing money from ATMs using your credit card.
 But some other payments might be considered as a cash advance, too.
 These include buying foreign currency and, in some cases, making an electronic transfer.